 Name A Professional Trust Company As Executor

 Epilogue is the first and only Canadian online Will platform that provides individuals with the option to name a professional trust company as the executor of their Will.
-Epilogue works with RBC Royal Trust to make this process possible but there is no need to be a customer of RBC to take advantage.
+Epilogue works with RBC Royal Trust to make this process possible, but there is no need to be a customer of RBC to take advantage.

+What is an Executor of a Will?
 The job of an executor is to ensure that all instructions in your Will are executed properly, administer your estate, and make sure all your affairs are in order.
-Some individuals may not wish to place this burden on a family member or friends, this is where naming a professional trust company as executor is a great option.
+Some individuals may not wish to place this burden on a family member or friends, this is where naming a professional trust company as executor is a great option. |

 Legal Documents

-Should you become unable to care for yourself, Epilogue offers incapacity documents and Last Will and Testament services.
-It offers Powers of Attorney for both healthcare and financial affairs.
 These documents come into effect should you become unable to care for yourself.
 Paired with the Will, these three documents are the trifecta of estate planning.
 It’s also the only solution that includes an Affidavit of Execution document with each Will printout.

 Separate Funeral and Burial Wishes Document